softwarelanguageslab/maf/README.md

 ```
 Additional preprocessing steps are performed by the modular analysis itself and hence must not be performed manually.

-Now, the MODF instance can be created.
-For example, to analyze `prog` using a big-step MODF analysis
+Now, the ModF instance can be created.
+For example, to analyze `prog` using a big-step ModF analysis
 with full argument sensitivity and a type domain:
 ```scala
 val analysis = new ModAnalysis(prog) with BigStepSemantics